 How do you retarget ads on Google?

-Google calls this type of campaign a remarketing campaign and you leverage any audience data you have shared within your Google search advertising account.
-Similar to Facebook in order to set up a campaign you have to collect audience data from your website or application with Google’s tracking code.
+Google calls this type of campaign a remarketing campaign, and you leverage any audience data you have shared within your Google search advertising account.
+Like Facebook, you must collect audience data from your website or application using Google’s tracking code to set up a campaign.